edgexfoundry/device-grove-c/README.md

 2. Build a docker image by using the following command
 ```
 sh> cd device-grove-c
-sh> make version
-sh> docker build . -t device-grove-c -f ./scripts/Dockerfile.alpine
+sh> make docker

 ```
 This command shall build the dependencies - libmraa and device-c-sdk library and create the release version of the docker image by the name 'device-grove-c'.
-This name can be replaced with your preferred name, if necessary.
 By default, the configuration and profile file used by the service are available in __'res'__ folder.

 ## Configuration for docker image